mcopley08/google-calendar-events/README.md

 > Possible values: any array of strings

 If included, this parameter will parse metadata included in each of the events from the events' **description** field.
 It will then create fields in the JSON response with the metadata strings you've specified.
-Note that not all of the events have to have the metadata you specify, but if it dose have the metadata in its **description** field, it will parse it and return their values in the JSON response.
-IF any of the fields you include in the ```metadata``` array aren't in the **description** field of the event (or are misspelled), the plugin won't respond with an error, it will simply just not include that field in the JSON repsonse.
+Note that not all of the events have to have the metadata you specify, but if it does have the metadata in its **description** field, it will parse it and return their values in the JSON response.
+If any of the fields you include in the ```metadata``` array aren't in the **description** field of the event (or are misspelled), the plugin won't respond with an error, it will simply just not include that field in the JSON repsonse.

 For example, if you wanted to include a "link" in the JSON response, you would go to your event in the google calendar, and put the folling line in the **Description** field: